Best Chrome Bookmark Extension 2026: 7 Tested, 1 Surprise Winner

 Two permissions matter: (1) does the extension request access to all sites, or only when you click?
 (2) does it read page content while you browse, or only on save?
 A bookmark extension should only need page access when you click save.
 If it wants always-on access, that's a serious privacy surface — the extension can read every page you visit.
 Burn 451, Raindrop, and Instapaper all use on-click access.
 Be wary of unknown free extensions — bookmark extensions are a known abuse vector.
 Check the developer name, review count, and last-updated date before installing.

-Install Burn 451 Web Clipper now — the only Chrome bookmark extension built around reading what you save.
+Install Burn 451 Web Clipper — the Chrome bookmark extension built around actually reading what you save.

 Free.
-24-hour auto-delete that fights accumulation.
+24-hour auto-delete fights accumulation.
 AI summaries included.
 Synced with iOS app.